vtestut/libft/README.md

 # Libft

 Welcome to my Libft project!
 This project involves creating a library of essential C functions and additional functionalities.

-It is a fundamental part of the curriculum at Ecole 42 because we arn't alllowed to use most of the "main" C functions during the common core.
+It is the very first project every student must do when joining 42 Paris and it is a fundamental part of the curriculum because we arn't alllowed to use most of the "main" C functions during the common core.

 ## Project Overview